Creative, free music promotion tactics can be just as effective as your musical creativity when it comes to success as an independent musician.

 4. Host a “virtual show” on StageIt.com

 StageIt allows musicians to hold concerts from wherever they wish through the use of video conferencing technology, all at no charge to the artist.
+People love free entertainment, so why not give your fans a free show every now and then.
+Maybe even consider playing new material in order to promote an upcoming album or ep.
 While StageIt has yet to rival the popularity of larger music sharing platforms like SoundCloud, many independent musicians have found that it’s an excellent way to connect with fans.

 5. Use images to help promote your music online

 If, like many musicians, you’re only posting promotional text links to your songs on social media, you’re missing out on a valuable opportunity.
 Research shows that including an eye-catching image in your social media posts significantly increases audience engagement.
 On Facebook alone, for example, posts with images accounted for a staggering 87% of all shared content, according to research published on eMarketer.
 As such, it’s important to place a thematically appropriate image above song links when you post on social media – think of it like putting up a poster to get your band noticed.

 6. Promote your music while donating to charity with FanDistro

 FanDistro is a unique project that allows you to create a “project page” and send the link out to your fans, who can then share it with their friends.
 If their friends share your music and purchase products from you, they can receive free band merchandise and direct 20% of the sale toward a charity in their name, making FanDistro a promotional tool that bands and fans can feel good about using.

 7. Offer incentives to your audience